HVAC Explained: A Comprehensive Guide to Heating, Ventilation, and Air Conditioning

 The Renaissance: A respite in progress

-halt in HVAC advancements.
+Halt in HVAC advancements.

 The Renaissance period saw a decline in HVAC advancements as knowledge from ancient civilizations was lost during the Dark Ages.